Cummings Coaches

 Who are the coaches and how much time will they dedicate?

-They will attend an orientation session with Cummings staff, receive a guidebook, and commit to at least two hours of meeting time (virtually or in person), which can be broken up over multiple meetings.
+Volunteer coaches will attend an orientation session with Cummings staff, receive a guidebook, and commit to at least two hours of meeting time (virtually or in person), which can be broken up over multiple meetings.
 It is up to each coach and nonprofit pair to determine when, where, and for how long to meet.
 Some coaches may choose to dedicate more than two hours, but not all of them will have that ability.

 • Adele Fleet Bacowfounder, Community Partners Consultants